PundiAI/pundi-docs/pundi-aifx/installation.md

 ## Install the binaries

-Next, let's install the latest version of f(x)Core.
+Next, let's install the latest version of Pundi AIFX.
 Make sure you have git installed if not you will be prompted to `install git`.
 Follow the instruction in the terminal.

 {% tabs %}
 {% tab title="Mainnet" %}